GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Discussion and concluding remarks

-The essential step in GeoCoDA, which differentiates compositional data analysis from regular statistical methodology, is the choice of the data transformation.
+The essential step in GeoCoDA, which differentiates compositional data analysis from regular statistical methodology, is the choice of the data transformation (Section 3.1).
 Logratios in the forms of both the additive logratio (ALR) transform and the centered logratio (CLR) transform provide mechanisms for determining which elements influence inherent processes that exist within the data structure.
 The ALR transform is particularly useful for identifying processes that are governed by specific elements, or groups of elements, and is akin to the Pearce element ratio (PER) approach.
+In addition, it is important to recognize groups of compositional parts that have meaningful groupings.
 In this study, we have shown that the elements Mg, Cr, Co, Ni identify processes associated with mantle contamination; the elements, Na, K, Rb, Al are associated with the process of crustal contamination; and the elements, La, Th, P, Ca, Nb, Zr, Y, Er, Yb are associated with kimberlite fractionation.
-The CLR transform, equivalent to the complete set of pairwise logratios, offers the advantage of using all of the variables (elements) and assessing their relationships within and between the contained processes and result in the same identification of the processes described above.
+The CLR transform, equivalent to the complete set of pairwise logratios, offers the advantage of using all of the variables (elements) and assessing their relationships within and between the contained processes, and leads to the same identification of the processes described above.

 The application of amalgamations further strengthens the identification of the three primary processes that are manifest in the data.
 Figures 4 and 5 clearly show the unique geochemical properties of the five kimberlite phases and their association with mantle/crust contamination and kimberlite fractionation.
 Cluster analyses, in both hierarchical and non-hierarchical forms, show statistically distinct groups that generally, but not always, coincide with the five kimberlite phases.
 A possible reason for the discrepancy may be due to a similarity of kimberlite phase composition (e.g. Pense/eJF or mJF/lJF) but different mineralogy, levels of contamination, or unique place in the stratigraphy of the kimberlite eruptions.
 The application of cluster analysis supports the choices that can be made in recognizing processes with an unsupervised approach.